nodejs/modules/doc/announcement.md

 The previous `--experimental-modules` allowed `import` statements of JSON and native modules.
 This has been removed; you may use `module.createRequireFromPath()` for these.

 A separate flag `--experimental-json-modules` enables experimental support for `import` of JSON files.
-There is [work in progress](https://github.com/whatwg/html/issues/4315) for standardizing this feature with browsers, and Node hopes to align our support with the eventual standard.
+There is [work in progress](https://github.com/whatwg/html/issues/4315) for standardizing this feature with browsers, and Node.js hopes to align our support with the eventual standard.

 There is also ongoing work to cover WASM and other future potential module types.
 Node.js will add support for these in spec-compliant ways over time.

 ## ES module code in packages

 _This is a work in progress and subject to change._ You can create a package with ES module sources by using the `package.json` `"main"` field to point to an ES module package entry point.
-Node will know to load it as an ES module if the file ends in `.mjs` or if the `package.json` also contains `"type": "module"`.
+Node.js will know to load it as an ES module if the file ends in `.mjs` or if the `package.json` also contains `"type": "module"`.

 Currently it is not possible to create a package that is usable both via `require` (as CommonJS) and via `import` (as an ES module).
 There are efforts underway to address this, and may involve changes to the above (especially concerning `"main"`).
 Please do not publish any ES module packages intended for use by Node.js until this is resolved.